act-rules/act-rules.github.io/_rules/role-required-states-and-properties-4e8ab6.md

 ## Background

+This rule is testing author built components, not user-agent built ones.
+Elements that keep their [implicit semantic role][] are mapped into conforming accessible objects, with all required properties, by user agents and are therefore not tested by this rule.

 ### Bibliography

 - [ARIA5: Using WAI-ARIA state and property attributes to expose the state of a user interface component](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA5)